Det var helt Texas!

 There were rumors of sex, orgies and wild parties.
 At first, Cullen enjoyed the attention Priscilla attracted, but he soon became bothered by it and wildly insecure.
 As time went on, he became increasingly mean and controlling and resented the fact that she was like a showgirl on display everywhere they went.

 Nothing was too over the top for the Davis family.
-Giant paintings of Cullen and Priscilla were the main attractions of this Barnum Bailey Big Top if you do not count the pedestal statue in the kitchen of a well-endowed woman that was labeled ‘’Think Big’’.
+Giant paintings of Cullen and Priscilla were the main attractions of this Barnum Bailey Big Top, and to top it all, there was a pedestal statue in the kitchen of a well-endowed woman that was labeled ‘’Think Big’’.

 This mismatched couple unavoidably headed towards a bitter separation and the blame game was played on both sides of the golden fence.
 They accused each other of infidelity and Priscilla said Cullen often beat and kicked her, even as she curled in a ball to protect herself.
 He allegedly broke her nose twice and her collarbone on another occasion.